Oh, baby! Opelika Fire welcomes seven little ones to first responder family

 The parents came together for a fun photoshoot Wednesday morning and invited News 3 along to share the story.

-We will have more on WRBL News 3 starting tonight at 5:00.
+We will have more on WRBL News 3 starting tonight at 4:00 PM Central.